azul-007/Threat-Hunting-Notes/Applying_Threat_Hunting_Practices.md

 # Command and Control Detection
 Users browsing habitsdo not generally have regular, definable heartbeat access patterns and have a significantly higher ratio of data received from a web server as opposed to the amount sent by a browser.

 C&C communications patterns have a definable heartbeat - they pulse, beacon or communcate following a regular pattern.
+The botnets often use the following to communicate back to their servers: encrypted networks, traffic embedded within ICMP payloads, DNC payloads, artificially generated DNS node names, P2P file swapping networks, gmail exchange and other instant messaging programs.
+Domain fronting is a more sophisticated techniqued, where